fraser29/autorthanc/docs/_pages/usage/usage.md

 ### automation.json file

-**NOTE** Any *.json files with *master* or *template* in their name will be ignoree by the automation script.
+**NOTE** Any *.json files with *master* or *template* in their name will be ignored by the automation script.

-- The automation_template.json will be ignored by the atomation.py script.
+- The automation_template.json will be ignored by the automation.py script.
 - Copy the automation_template.json to build your own automation rule.
 - **Name** your new automation.json to something sensible and unique in the "automation_scripts" directory.
-- Studies that pass your automation.json rule will be downloaded to a directroy named the same as your automation.json script under *AUTOMATION_DATA_STORAGE*
+- Studies that pass your automation.json rule will be downloaded to a directory named the same as your automation.json script under *AUTOMATION_DATA_STORAGE*

 ## automation control